 Transfer Weight from Back Leg to Front Leg

-To hit a ball with pace and penetration, bend your knees, step into the ball and transfer your weight from your back leg to front leg.
-Make sure you rotate your hips and shoulders prior to contact with the ball.
+To hit a ball with pace and penetration, bend your knees, step into the ball, and transfer your weight from your back leg to your front leg.
+Make sure you rotate your hips and shoulders before contact with the ball.
 This weight transfer initiates the kinetic chain and will result in a more powerful stroke.
 Many people struggle with pace and penetration because they are swinging only with their arm and are not getting good hip or shoulder rotation.

 Contact in Front of your Body & Follow Thru